 Being lazy with make-up, I need an eyeliner that will last all day as I will very rarely bother to reapply anything.
 I love MAC Liquidlast liner, once set it is like a tattoo on your eyelid and will not smudge.
 It is a little difficult to apply though and takes a bit of practice.
 The other eyeliner I absolutely love is a gem I found in Japan.
 Koji Dolly Wink Liquid Eyeliner is a little bit easier to apply and will stay put until the evening.

-As I mentioned earlier, the less is more look is the ultimate goal, therefore a few natural toned eyeshadows are all a French woman need.
+As I mentioned earlier, a less is more look is the goal here, so a few neutral eyeshadows are all a French woman need.
 Shades of browns and greys are usually our go-to.
-And forget about blending colours, the easier the better!
-That is why I love the Kiko Long Lasting stick eyeshadow, they require minimum work and last all day.
+And forget about blending colours with fancy brushes, the easier the better!
+This is why I love the Kiko Long Lasting stick eyeshadow, they require minimum work, can be blended with a finger and last all day.

 Not too volumising or thickening, a good mascara needs to simply lengthen and separate lashes.
 Ironically, my favourite mascara cannot even be found in France!
-Maybelline Full ‘N Soft mascara is simple, lengthening, black and doesn’t smudge (when will it be sold in Europe Maybelline????).
+Maybelline Full ‘N Soft mascara is simple, lengthening, black and doesn’t smudge, it is also great for contacts wearers (when will it be sold in Europe Maybelline????).

 A lip balm